 Each one of these projects might have a specialized marketing project manager that organizes the work while a program manager oversees the successful outcome of all the components of the program, i.e. the projects.

 Another way to distinguish between a program and a project is that the former focuses on achieving a specific strategic objective while the latter on delivering a specific product or service.

 Project coordinator vs project manager

-A project coordinator takes away a lot of the administrative tasks from a project manager’s plate.
+A project coordinator has fewer responsibilities than a manager.
+The coordinator takes away a lot of the administrative tasks from a project manager’s plate.
 His role is of an assistant to the project manager.

 A lot of project managers went through the role of project coordinator before leading their own projects.

 Two scenarios keep project managers awake at night.
 An abrupt end to the project - a cancellation.
 And a failed delivery.

 This is an immediate danger for projects that skip the initiating phase of project management.
 Projects that are not aligned with the company’s higher-level objectives might get canceled at any time.

 Here is what it looks like.
 You’ve spent, collectively with your team, countless hours of work and resources to bring the project to life.
 You have overcome serious obstacles and the team is ready to reach a great milestone.

 Instead, you receive a message that tells you to discard your project because it doesn’t contribute significant value to the business or doesn’t align with the company’s strategy.